replicatedhq/troubleshoot/design/standard-interfaces.md

 ## Goals

-* Provide API based access to collected information, decoupling other projects from troubleshoot
+* Provide API based access to collected information, decoupling other projects from troubleshoot on-disk format
 * Reuse existing APIs when they exist to make the bundle compatible with existing tools without modification
 * Plan for extensibility for accessing information beyond just the standard kubernetes api